-Contact your Silicon Graphics sales representative for information on the GauntletTM for IRIX and other security-related products.
-Silicon Graphics also has NetscapeTM products, which support secure Internet access through encrypting and proxying servers.
+Contact your Silicon Graphics sales representative for information on the Gauntlet for IRIX and other security-related products.
+Silicon Graphics also has Netscape products, which support secure Internet access through encrypting and proxying servers.

-Some additional products that are available are mentioned below, but note that mention here does not imply any endorsement by Silicon Graphics, and configuration and support of these products is either supplied by their vendors or by you.
+Some additional products are mentioned on the Web pages listed above, but note that mention there does not imply endorsement by Silicon Graphics, and configuration and support of these products is either supplied by their vendors or your responsibility.